 All songs © and ℗ Richard Bowdon, all rights reserved.
-These are only the ones I’ve recorded so far.
+These are the ones I’ve recorded so far.
 To paraphrase Merle Travis, songwriting is a habit, like chewing tobacco.

 Outstanding in his Field